 Guilty Pleasure: Jessie's caffeine pill-induced freakout is known to be re-watched over and over for its narm.

 Harsher in Hindsight: Screech's entire characterization of being The Friend Nobody Likes.
 In real life, Dustin Diamond is outright hostile to his former castmates.
-Though Diamond has claimed that the tell all book Behind the Bell was ghost-written by an author who wildly exaggerated many of the things he said.
+So much so that he wrote a scathing tell all book (Behind the Bell).
+However, Diamond has since claimed that the book was ghostwritten by an author who wildly exaggerated many of the things he said.

 Zack and Slater.
 They got their own video, which naturally didn't neglect to include scenes related to the George Michael concert they were going to go to or the bits involving ballet.
 With the amount of drag and homoerotic and gay subtext, this show certainly has its queer edge.

 This line from "Screech's Woman" shortly after Slater recognizes Screech's date as Zack in drag:

 Jessie stares crying at a recently married Kelly for just a little bit longer than strictly necessary.